The emperor’s favourite horse was shod with gold. It had a golden shoe

 whole night, and the rain kept on during all the time.
 Towards morning

-he crept forth: he was very much out of temper about the climate.
+he crept forth: he was very much cross about the climate.

 “Wonderful weather this!” one of them cried.
 “How refreshing!
 And the